Open Tuesdays and Thursdays

 We've catalogued years' worth of posters for performances and events in our theatres.
 Search through the vast collection of posters online, then visit the Library to see them in person!

 Photographs, posters, play bills, architectural drawings, books, memorabilia and artifacts dating back to 1907 are catalogued in our database.
 Search online, then visit the Library to see them in person!

 On Thursday, March 1, 2012, the Seattle Theatre Group Historic Theatres Library officially opened to the public.
 The dedication of this library coincides with the initial opening of Seattle’s Paramount Theatre on March 1, 1928 – 84 years ago.

 To develop a historic theatre library for the Paramount, Moore and Neptune Theatres was the vision of Seattle Theatre Group.
-The project began early in February 2011, at the direction of the Volunteer Council.
+The project began early in December 2010 in conjunction with the writing of the book entitled "Seattle's Paramount Theatre, From Birth to Rebirth and Beyond."
 It required the gathering, sorting, documenting, cataloging, and preserving over 100 years of historical data.
-Nearly 4,000 volunteer hours were required to complete this project.
+With nearly 14,000 volunteers hours to date, this continues to be an on-going project.

 The objective of Seattle Theatre Group Historic Theatres Library is three-fold:

 - To ensure historical material that exists of the three theatres is properly preserved and documented for future generations.